Taran Wanderer: Plot

 Taran has a crisis of identity because he desires to marry Princess Eilonwy but feels that he cannot unless he is of noble heritage.
 With Dallben's permission, he and Gurgi depart for the Marshes of Morva to ask Orddu, Orwen, and Orgoch for insight on Taran's parentage.
 As Taran has not brought payment for this information, the three redirect him to the Mirror of Llunet, far to the east.

 To prepare for this new goal, Taran and Gurgi seek aid in Cantrev Cadiffor, the realm of King Smoit.
 They become embroiled in a feud between Lords Gast and Goryon, vassals of Smoit who bicker constantly, largely about the possession of the magical cow Cornillo.
 The war between Gast and Goryon destroys the fields of farmers Aeddan and Alarca, who are left destitute.
 Taran mediates the dispute between Gast and Goryon, and awards Cornillo to Aeddan and Alarca.
 Smoit offers to adopt Taran, but Taran declines and feels that he must journey further to find himself.
 Fflewdur Flam joins Taran and Gurgi as they leave the cantrev.

-On the journey, the group encounters Doli, a friend and ally from previous adventures.
+On the journey, the group is first joined by Kaw, whose pranks result in Gurgi finding a splinter of bone hidden in a tree.
+Then they encounter Doli, a friend and ally from previous adventures.
 He has been turned into a frog by the sorcerer Morda, who has been harassing the Fair Folk even in their places of refuge.
-Not long after, Morda captures Taran and his friends, unaware that Taran has recovered the finger-bone that stores Morda's magic.
-After a struggle, Morda inadvertently breaks the bone.
+Not long after, Morda captures Taran and his friends, and begins transforming them into animals.
+When he tries to transform Taran, he discovers that Taran possesses the bone splinter, Morda's own finger-bone that he transferred his lifeforce into.
+During their struggle, Morda inadvertently breaks the bone.
 This kills the wizard and restores the company to their natural shape.

 Taran's group is next fed and sheltered by Dorath, a bandit and mercenary.
 Dorath's hospitality is motivated by greed, as he assumes that Taran is seeking treasure.
 When his offer to join forces with Taran is rebuffed, Dorath pressures him into a fight over Taran's sword.
 The bandit cheats and wins, leaving Taran weaponless.